Skip to main content

 Cold or flu symptom checker

 Sometimes, you might have such a bad cold, you think it must be the flu.
-It’s an easy mistake – colds and flu share many symptoms, including a sore throat and headaches.
-But as respiratory illnesses go, colds are far milder – and you might be out of action just for a few days, rather than a few weeks.
+It’s an easy mistake – colds and flu share many symptoms, including a sore throat and headaches3.
+But as respiratory illnesses go, colds are far milder – and you might be out of action just for a few days, rather than a few weeks3.

-Symptoms, such as a sore throat, runny or blocked nose, and headaches alone, rarely mean you have flu.
-However, if you’re running a temperature, suffering from persistent headaches, or are experiencing frequent or severe bodily aches and pains, you may well have flu.
-If this is the case, you should rest until you feel better.
+Symptoms, such as a sore throat, runny or blocked nose, and headaches alone, rarely mean you have flu3.
+However, if you’re running a temperature, suffering from persistent headaches, or are experiencing frequent or severe aches and pains, you may well have flu3.
+If this is the case, you should rest2 until you feel better.

 With our cold or flu symptom checker, you can keep an eye on those aches, coughs, and sore throats as they develop.
 It’s a useful way to figure out if you have cold or flu.